-Open enrollment periods play a critical role in benefits administration for organizations and individuals alike.
-For employees, open enrollment provides an opportunity to review their benefits options, compare costs and coverage levels among different plans.
+The open enrollment period plays a critical role in benefits administration for organizations and individuals alike.
+For employees, open enrollment provides an opportunity to review their benefits options and compare costs and coverage levels among different plans.
 It makes selections that fit their unique needs and priorities.
 With the right education and assistance from HR and benefits teams, employees can choose open enrollment plans that maximize value.
 It also helps to minimize costs and align well with their situations and goals.
 Therefore, making the open enrollment process as valuable for employees as it is for the organization should be the goal.

-Meanwhile, employers utilize open enrollment solutions to ensure that all eligible staff has access to quality benefits.
+Meanwhile, employers utilize open enrollment solutions to ensure that all eligible staff have access to quality benefits.
 This will help attract and retain talent in a competitive job market.
 Employer costs, claims data, and enrollment trends uncovered during open enrollment also help shape future benefits decisions and strategies.
-When participating in open enrolment, employees and all stakeholders should achieve a mutually beneficial outcome.
+When participating in open enrollment, employees and all stakeholders should achieve a mutually beneficial outcome.

 Many organizations struggle with their benefits enrollment solutions and processes.
 Common challenges include complex paperwork and forms, limited choices, lack of education and assistance, confusing communications, technical issues, and long waiting times.